 When I started chef school one of the things I’ll admit to not knowing was that custard is NOT made from a powder nor is it bought in yellow boxes labeled “Ultramel”.
-Now I act snobbish and giggle at people who invite me over for “home made custard” meanwhile they’ve just taken a powder mix and stirred it with milk over a stove.

 You make custard in a metal bowl OVER a pot of simmering water, never directly on the heat source or stove.
 This prevents the base from burning and causing lumps and also allows you to properly maintain a heat that isn’t to severe.
 I won’t lie, its a bit tedious and needs you to keep stirring with a wooden spoon (never use a whisk as this will cause bubbles and make you think its thickened when it hasn’t).
 The custard is done when you lift the spoon and run your finger along the back of it and the line holds its shape without the custard dripping and closing it.